-How To Offer Services That Special Needs Families Can Actually Use
+How To Offer Useful Services To Special Needs Families

 As I chatted over coffee with a couple of friends, both occupational therapists, they lamented the imminent closure of a program they’d worked hard to get up and running.

 “The after-school social skills group is being shut down.
-They’ve redirected the funding into other services because almost nobody showed up!
+Nobody showed up!
 I don’t understand, parents say they don’t get enough help but when it’s offered to them they don’t come.
 What’s going wrong?”

 When it comes to special needs, that cost is not just financial.
 It’s time and energy.
 And it’s this part of the equation that’s most often forgotten when designing services, where all of the focus goes into what will be provided rather than how.
 If we build it, they will come.

-The social skills program ran on a weekday from 5-6pm.
-Parents had to stay, but siblings weren't allowed to.
-The centre was in the middle of town, with parking in a lot across a busy three-lane street.
-It doesn't matter how awesome that program was - it required babysitting, expensive parking, crossing a busy street with little kids, battling rush hour traffic in the middle of the city and starting dinner late for a tired and hungry family.
-That's waaaaaaaaay too much cost.
+The social skills program ran on a weekday from 5-6pm, in the middle of the city with parking in a lot across a busy three-lane street.
+Parents had to stay for the session, but siblings weren’t allowed to.
+It doesn’t matter how awesome that program was – it required babysitting, expensive parking, crossing a busy street with little kids, battling rush hour traffic in the middle of the city and starting dinner late for a tired and hungry family.
+That’s waaaaaaaaay too much cost.

 The resources within special needs families are often spread incredibly thin without a lot to spare.
 So if you’re offering a service that you want these families to utilize, either the cost for them needs to be low or the benefit needs to be big – so big that the drain on their valuable resources will be worth it.